A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 We further validate these observations by estimating the effective independent sample rate.
-We do this in the typical way by summing the autocorrelation function for each of the ranked ordered marginal distributions on the partisan composition as described above.
+We do this in the typical way by summing the autocorrelation function for each of the rank-ordered marginal distributions on the partisan composition as described above.
 We report the number of samples we need to take in order to, in effect, get a single independent sample which is defined as $1 + 2 \sum_{i=1}^\infty \rho_i$, where $\rho_i$ is the autocorrelation function after $i$ steps in the chain, and where we truncate the sum to when we first see $\rho_i$ go below zero, i.e. $i_{-} = \min{i | i>0, \rho_i \leq 0}$.
-We only examine a single chain per value of $\gamma$; when the runs haven't converged $\gamma$ increases, our results represent lower bounds on the number of samples needed in the Markov Chains to take an effective independent sample.
-Finally, we remark that we take a 2-Cycle-Walk step with only 1\% probability (and otherwise take a 1-Cycle-Walk step), however, we report the effective sample rate based on the expected number of 2-Cycle-Walk steps.
+We only examine a single chain per value of $\gamma$; for $\gamma$ values at which the chains have not converged, these are lower bounds on the number of samples needed in the Markov chains to take an effective independent sample.
+Finally, we remark that we take a 2-Cycle Walk step with only 1\% probability (and otherwise take a 1-Cycle Walk step), however, we report the effective sample rate based on the expected number of 2-Cycle Walk steps.

-We examine the same range of $\gamma$'s; for each value, we look at the 14 effective sample rates and display them as a box plot for the Cycle Walk and Linked Forest Recombination algorithms (see Figure~\ref{fig:ess}).
-We find that at $\gamma=0$, Linked Forest Recombination has a faster effective sample rate, needing roughly half the samples as Cycle-Walk.
+We examine the same range of $\gamma$'s; for each value, we look at the 14 effective sample rates and display them as a box plot for the Cycle Walk and linked-Forest Recombination algorithms (see Figure~\ref{fig:ess}).
+We find that at $\gamma=0$, linked-Forest Recombination has a faster effective sample rate, needing roughly half the samples as Cycle Walk.
 However, as $\gamma$ increases, this quickly changes.
-At $\gamma=0.2$ the rates are comparable and at $\gamma=0.3$ and above, Cycle-Walk requires fewer steps to achieve the same number of effectively independent samples.
-In short, the Cycle-Walk algorithm is a much more efficient sampler for larger values of $\gamma$.
+At $\gamma=0.2$ the rates are comparable and at $\gamma=0.3$ and above, Cycle Walk requires fewer steps to achieve the same number of effectively independent samples.
+In short, the Cycle Walk algorithm is a much more efficient sampler for larger values of $\gamma$.